msantos/ssh-agent-mux/README.md

 `ssh-agent-mux` proxies ssh agent requests to one or more backend ssh agents.
 Backend agents can run:
 * locally: accessed using Unix sockets
-* remotely: connected to using TLS
+* remotely: proxied TLS sessions connection to Unix sockets

 ## Rationale